0xAX/linux-insides/Booting/linux-bootstrap-3.md

 }
 ```

-Technically structure which contains one `int` field, must be 4 bytes, but here `aligned` structure will be 16 bytes:
+Technically a structure which contains one `int` field must be 4 bytes, but here `aligned` structure will be 16 bytes:

 ```
 $ gcc test.c -o test && test